satoribyte/satoribyte.github.io/README.md

 ## Overview
-SatoriByte is a leading platform that serves as a comprehensive resource for cutting-edge insights and analyses in the fields of information technology and digital innovation.
+SatoriByte is platform that serves as a comprehensive resource for cutting-edge insights and analyses in the fields of information technology and digital innovation.
 Our mission is to bridge the gap between complex technological concepts and practical applications, making advanced knowledge accessible to everyone—from industry professionals to curious learners.

 ## Vision
 At SatoriByte, we envision a world where technology empowers individuals and organizations to achieve their fullest potential.
 By delivering high-quality content that addresses the most pressing issues in the tech landscape, we aim to inspire our readers to engage with technology thoughtfully and innovatively.